Hoyt Wilhelm: Cleveland Indians (1957–1958)

-In 1958, Cleveland manager Bobby Bragan used Wilhelm occasionally as a starter.
-Although he had a 2.49 ERA, none of the Indians' catchers could handle Wilhelm's knuckleball.
+Baltimore Orioles (1958–1962)

 General manager Frank Lane, alarmed at the large number of passed balls, allowed the Baltimore Orioles to select Wilhelm off waivers on August 23, 1958.
 In Baltimore, Wilhelm lived near the home of third baseman Brooks Robinson and their families became close friends.
 On September 20 of that year, Wilhelm no-hit the eventual World Champion New York Yankees 1–0 at Memorial Stadium, in only his ninth career start.
 He allowed two baserunners on walks and struck out eight.
 The no-hitter had been threatened at one point in the ninth inning when Hank Bauer bunted along the baseline, but Robinson allowed the ball to roll and it veered foul.
 The no-hitter was the first in the franchise's Baltimore history; the Orioles had moved from St. Louis after the 1953 season.

 Orioles catchers had difficulty catching the Wilhelm knuckleball again in 1959 and they set an MLB record with 49 passed balls.
 During one April game, catcher Gus Triandos had four passed balls while catching for Wilhelm and he described the game as "the roughest day I ever put in during my life."
 Author Bill James has written that Wilhelm and Triandos "established the principle that a knuckleball pitcher and a big, slow catcher make an awful combination."
 Triandos once said, "Heaven is a place where no one throws a knuckleball."

 Despite the passed balls, Wilhelm won the American League ERA title with a 2.19 ERA.
 During the 1960 season, Orioles manager Paul Richards devised a larger mitt so his catchers could handle the knuckleball.
 Richards was well equipped with starting pitchers during that year.
 By the middle of the season, he said that eight of his pitchers could serve as starters.
 Wilhelm started 11 of the 41 games in which he appeared.
 He earned an 11–8 record, a 3.31 ERA and seven saves.
 He started only one game the following year, but he was an All-Star, registered 18 saves and had a 2.30 ERA.

+In 1962, Wilhelm had his fourth All-Star season, finishing with a 7–10 record, a 1.94 ERA and 15 saves.